The Fabric of History at Bowne House & Beyond

 In celebration of Black History Month, Bowne House is hosting a special exhibit titled “The Fabric of History in Flushing & Beyond.”
 Visitors will learn about the historical significance of needlework from the perspective of black history and women’s history, while viewing a variety of hand-sewn artwork dating from the 19th century through today.
 Pieces will be exhibited in the historic rooms of Bowne House (built c.
 1661).

 On display will be pieces by fiber artists and members of the Brooklyn Quilters Guild, Thadine Wormly and Jacqueline Colson.
-Amongst their work will be quilts featuring notable abolitionists and local historic sites.
+(See their artist statements below.)
+Amongst their work will be quilts featuring notable abolitionists, history, and historic sites.
 Also on view will be rare pieces from the Bowne House Collection, including a recently conserved 19th-century sampler and a 19th-century black doll.

 Exhibit Dates:

-The exhibit will be on view during select dates between February 15th 2026 and March 15th 2026.
+The exhibit will be on view during select dates between February 21st 2026 and March 15th 2026 (listed below).
 During open museum hours, visitors can take guided tours without registering in advance.
-A full list of our extended open hours for the months of February and March is forthcoming.
+Tours begin at the top of the hour.

 (Purchased upon entry to the museum.
 No pre-registration is required.)